niclabs/docker/netviz/README.md

   ```shell
   $ ./run.sh build
   ```
-3. Create and populate the database giving as parameters the database name, the username and the password of the database (the same given in the step 1):
+3. Create and populate the database giving as parameters the database name, the username and the password of the database (same as the ones given in the step 1):

   ```shell
   $ ./run.sh populate [-u <string : user_name_database> ] [-p <string : password>] [-d <string : database_name>]
   ```